wavefrontHQ/docs/pages/doc/security_policy.md

 ## Traces Security Policies

-You can block application or service information from specific users so that they don't see the data on the Application Status page, Traces Browser, Application Map, or Operations Dashboards.
+You can block application or service information for specific users so that they don't see the data on the Application Status page, Traces Browser, Application Map, or Operations Dashboards.

 {% include note.html content="Only a Super Admin user or users with the **Metrics** or **Applications** permission can view, create, and manage a traces security policy. " %}